Organisations around the world focus on building alumni networks, but many fail to create meaningful engagement with

 If you aren’t committed to regularly engaging alumni and adding value, then your alumni network won’t achieve desirable results for your organisation, this is where alumni engagement metrics come in.

 Understanding and measuring the right alumni engagement metrics is so important.

-Tracking engagement metrics will help you improve communication and attain more meaningful results from your alumni network.
+Tracking engagement metrics will help you improve communication and attain more meaningful results from your alumni network platform.
 Here’s everything you need to know about alumni engagement metrics, and how to measure the degree of connectedness former employees feel to your business.

 Understanding Alumni Engagement Metrics